-Greg Neeld, President & CEO., Mr. Neeld, a businessman, brings twenty plus years of business expertise in both the private and public sectors to HAWKEYE’s management team.
-His business achievements include successful ventures in manufacturing, distribution, consumer electronics, food & beverage, invention and patent of an industry spawning; first-to-market protective head device for hockey players, and investment in the resource sector.
-This was concurrent to a 10-year professional hockey career.
-Mr. Neeld has raised significant capital for both private and public companies.
-He specializes in corporate structure, mergers and acquisitions, targeting and retaining industry management and marketing teams and liaison with the investment community.
-Mr. Neeld will apply the entrepreneurial skills and knowledge derived from his industry-diverse commerce’s to assist in transforming HAWKEYE from a junior exploration company to a revered mine-producing-concern at the forefront of the mining industry.
+Greg Neeld, President & CEO., during twenty years in private and public business, invented and patented an industry-spawning, first-to-market protective head device for hockey players, and invested in the resource sector, concurrent with an 8-year professional hockey career.
+In addition to raising capital for both private and public companies, Mr. Neeld specializes in corporate structure, mergers and acquisitions, targeting and retaining industry management and marketing teams, and liaison with the investment community.

-Dr. Malcolm E. McCallum, Emeritus Professor of Geology and Research Geologist – Senior Technical Advisor, Mr. McCallum graduated from Middlebury College, The University of Tennessee, and the University of Wyoming with A.B., M.S. and Ph.D. degrees in Geology (1956, 1958 and 1964 respectively).
-Mr. McCallum was professor of geology in minerals exploration at Colorado State University, Fort Collins, CO, from 1962 through 1995.
+Dr. Malcolm E. McCallum, (A.B., M.S. and Ph.D), Senior Technical Advisor; Emeritus Professor of Geology and Research Geologist.
+Dr. McCallum graduated from Middlebury College, The University of Tennessee, and the University of Wyoming with A.B., M.S. and Ph.D. degrees in Geology (1956, 1958 and 1964 respectively).
+He was Professor of Geology in Minerals Exploration at Colorado State University, Fort Collins, CO, from 1962 through 1995.
 He is co-founder of HDM Laboratories Inc. that specializes in diamond and gold exploration sample processing and evaluation.
 He was employed as a part time (WAE) field research geologist with the U.S. Geological Survey from 1956 through 1984.
 He has been a consulting geologist for mineral exploration companies since 1985, specializing primarily in diamonds and precious metals, and has practiced in the United States, Canada, South America, Africa and Europe.
 He has been involved in kimberlite and diamond related research and exploration since 1964, and was a major participant in the discovery of a number of diamondiferous kimberlite occurrences in Colorado, Wyoming, Venezuela, and the NWT and BC, Canada.
 He has also worked on kimberlite/diamond projects in Alberta, Nunavut, Ontario and Quebec Canada, Guyana, Brazil, South Africa, Namibia, Angola, Finland, Sweden and Russia.
 He has served as a Technical Advisor to a number of diamond and gold exploration companies.
-Mr. McCallum is a fellow of the Geological Society of America, the Society of Exploration Geochemists, the Society of Economic Geologists, and the Mineralogical Society of America.
+Mr. McCallum is a Fellow of the Geological Society of America, the Society of Exploration Geochemists, the Society of Economic Geologists, and the Mineralogical Society of America.